AndradeF87/aura-villas-bali/docs/strategy/implementation_roadmap.md

 ## Executive Overview

-This roadmap outlines the strategic implementation of AURA's adaptive property management platform, positioning the company as the intelligent choice for luxury villa owners in Bali.
+This roadmap outlines the strategic implementation of AURA's adaptive property management platform, positioning the company as the intelligent choice for boutique villa owners in Bali.

 ## Phase 1: Foundation & Market Entry (Months 1-3)